 New pathways to parenthood have recently emerged that did not exist, nor had even been imagined, at the turn of the 21st century.
 The Centre for Family Research highlights this point, “Individuals who were previously unknown to each other have begun to meet over the internet with the purpose of having children together; transgender men and women have begun to have children through medically assisted reproduction; single heterosexual men have begun to use surrogacy to become single fathers by choice; and women have begun to use identifiable sperm donors to have children” (Centre for Family Research).

-These alternative family structures radically challenge the traditional nuclear family, and not least, the rise in single-women families through IVF and donor sperm services.
+These alternative family structures radically challenge the traditional nuclear family, and not least, the rise in single-women families through IVF and sperm donor program.
 There are many social, economic and political factors underlying this change, so let’s take a look at some of the more substantial elements.

 Generally speaking, the modern-day woman is more likely to be working, traveling, more educated and financially independent than ever before.
 This social change is having a great impact on the decisions surrounding motherhood.
 For some women, choosing to pursue parenthood alone is not a decision made in the face of declining fertility, but one borne from a desire to be autonomous in their decision about when they will become parents, and how they will raise their children.
 This is portrayed through the rising age of first-time mothers, with 43% of first-time mums in Australia now over the age of 30 – nearly double the rate in 1991.